Atulya Nagar: Career

 Nagar worked at Brunel University, London, within the Departments of Mathematical Sciences and Systems Engineering.
 In 2001, he joined Liverpool Hope University, initially as a Lecturer, later appointed associate professor, and has served as full Professor since 2008.

 Nagar led the establishment of the School of Mathematics, Computer Science and Engineering, and later founded the Faculty of Science, serving as the inaugural Dean and overseeing the development of STEM disciplines.
 Subsequently, in 2019, he was appointed Pro-Vice-Chancellor for Research.

 Through his engagement in strategic research bodies in the UK, Nagar has contributed to various panels and taken on advisory roles, including with the JISC Research Strategy Group, UK Research and Innovation (UKRI)’s Talent Panel College (TPC), and the Commonwealth Scholarship Commission (CSC).

 Research

 Nagar contributed to the field of mathematical physics and computational sciences by studying modeling and optimization, relativistic cosmology and differential forms, non-linear differential equations, solutions of nonlinear boundary value problems, theoretical computer science, picture grammar, membrane computing or P-systems, neural networks, computational intelligence, electroencephalography, evolutionary computation, natural computing, fuzzy control systems, computer simulation, differential evolution, fuzzy sets, control systems theory, hemodynamics, image analysis, particle swarm optimization, and artificial intelligence.

-As a Hindu Priest (Purohit or Brahmin), he knows of Sanskrit and explored mathematical modeling within Vedic literature, and has also authored articles in English, Hindi, and Sanskrit on these themes.
+As a Hindu priest (Purohit or Brahmin), he is knowledgeable in Sanskrit and has explored mathematical modeling within Vedic literature.
+He has also authored articles in English, Hindi, and Sanskrit on these topics.